Planar Tur\'an Number of the $\Theta_6$: Notations and Preliminaries

 \section{Notations and Preliminaries}

 We use similar techniques as used in \cite{ghosh}.
 We repeat some of the important notations and definitions, and for a more comprehensive discussion we refer the reader to the previous paper. \begin{definition} Let $G$ be a plane graph and $e\in E(G)$.
-If $e$ is not in a $3$-face of $G$, then we call it a \textbf{trivial triangular-block}.
+If $e$ is not in a bounded $3$-face of $G$, then we call $e$ a \textbf{trivial triangular-block}.
 Otherwise, we recursively construct a \textbf{triangular-block} in the following way.
-Start with $H$ as a subgraph of $G$, such that $E(H)=\{e\}$. \begin{enumerate} \item Add the other edges of the $3$-face containing $e$ to $E(H)$. \item Take $e'\in E(H)$ and search for a $3$-face containing $e'$.
-Add these other edge(s) in this $3$-face to $E(H)$. \item Repeat step $2$ till we cannot find a $3$-face for any edge in $E(H)$. \end{enumerate} We denote the block obtained from $e$ as the starting edge, by $B(e)$. \end{definition} Let $\mathcal{B}$ be the family of triangular-blocks of $G$.
-We have $e(G)=\sum\limits_{B\in\mathcal{B}}e(B)$, where $e(G)$ and $e(B)$ are number of edges of $G$ and $B$ respectively.
-For a triangular-block $B$ in a plane graph $G$, we may call $e(B)$ as the contribution of $B$ to the number of edges in $G$. \begin{definition} Let $G$ be a plane graph.
-A vertex $v$ in $G$ is called a \textbf{junction vertex} if it is shared by at least two triangular-blocks of $G$. \end{definition} \begin{definition} Let $B$ be a triangular-block in a plane graph $G$.
-The contribution of $B$ to the number of vertices in $G$, denoted by $n(B)$, is defined as
+Start with $H$ as a subgraph of $G$, such that $E(H)=\{e\}$. \begin{enumerate} \item Add the other edges of the $3$-face containing $e$ to $E(H)$. \item Take $e'\in E(H)$ and search for a bounded $3$-face containing $e'$.
+Add these other edge(s) in this bounded $3$-face to $E(H)$. \item Repeat step $2$ till we cannot find a bounded $3$-face for any edge in $E(H)$. \end{enumerate} We denote the triangular-block obtained from $e$ as the starting edge, by $B(e)$. \end{definition} Let $G$ be a plane graph.
+We have the following two observations: \begin{enumerate} \item If $H$ is a non-trivial triangular-block and $e_1, e_2\in E(H)$, then $B(e_1)=B(e_2)=H$. \item Any two triangular-blocks of $G$ are edge disjoint. \end{enumerate} Let $\mathcal{B}$ be the family of all triangular-blocks of $G$.
+From (2) of the observations above we have where $e(G)$ and $e(B)$ are number of edges of $G$ and $B$ respectively.
+For a triangular-block $B$ in a plane graph $G$, we may call $e(B)$ as the \emph{contribution of $B$ to the number of edges in $G$}.